andreasdominik/HermesMQTT.jl/docs/src/details.md

 ## Strategy

-The idea behind the framework is, to put as much as possible in the background so that a developer only needs to provide the code for the functions executed for an intent.
+The idea behind the framework is to put as much as possible in the background, so that a developer only needs to provide the code for the functions executed for an intent.